referefref/PCAPOTX/README.md

 # PCAPOTX
-Search OTX for IoCs that exist within PCAP
+Simple bash script to search OTX for IoCs that exist within specified PCAP file

+# How to use?
+Example: ./pcapotx suspicious.pcap